nxp-imx/nxp-afe/README.md

 The src/main.cpp represents an example how to use the audio stream class in conjunction with the signal processor classes to load an implementation and filter the signals.

-The full impmlementation of the NXP AFE has not been finished and was put on hold at the moment.
+The project is designed to work on our i.MX family, but it could be used on any Linux base system.

+While we are still in the process of finalizing and refining the NXP AFE, further development is under consideration.

 # How to compile the example
+Make sure you have installed the libasound library in order to be able to build the project.

-Cd to <project_folder> and exacute "make".
+Cd to <project_folder> and execute "make".

-This would create a build directory with binary in under build/bin/.
+This would create a build directory with binary under <project_folder>/build/bin/.

 # How to compile the dummy signal processor
 Cd to <project_folder>/src/SignalProcessor and execute "make".

-This would create a build directory with the library under /build/bin.
+This would create a build directory with the binary under /build/bin.